In general, I truly do not mind cleaning. It’s not my most favorite activity ever, but it’s not my least-favorite either.

 I used to clean one room from top to bottom and then move to the next room.
 Now I do one activity at a time (throughout the entire house) and then move onto the next activity.

-For example, I’ll grab a dust rag (and usually give Nora and Simon something to dust with too) and dust the entire house all at one time.
-Then I’ll get the vacuum out (Nora and Simon pretend to vacuum using some of our extra vacuum attachments) and vacuum the entire house.
+For example, I’ll grab a dust rag (and usually give the kids something to dust with too) and dust the entire house all at one time.
+Then I’ll get the vacuum out and vacuum the entire house.

 I guess I don’t know for sure (I’ve never actually timed it) but it seems to speed up the cleaning process when I’m only focusing on doing one activity at a time.